 The College is committed to exhibiting best practice in all aspects of Corporate Governance.
-This summary describes the manner in which the College has applied the principles set out in the UK Corporate Governance code issued by the London Stock Exchange in June 2010.
+This summary describes the manner in which the College has applied the principles set out in the UK Corporate Governance code ("the Code") issued by the Financial Reporting Council (FRC) in June 2010.
 Its purpose is to help the reader of the accounts understand how the principles have been applied.

-In the opinion of the governors, the College complies with all the provisions of the Code in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2011.
+In the opinion of the governors, the College complies with all the provisions of the Code in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2012.
+The Governing body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all time.
+In carrying out its responsibilities, it takes full account of The English Colleges' Foundation Code of Governance issued by the Association of Colleges in December 2011, which it formally adopted in March 2012.